qu3vipon/drf-service-layer/README.md

 5. Service layer <br>
    Split your business logic into functions and put them in a separate layer which ties models and views.
 To manage functions efficiently and improve the cohesion of codes, combine them into classes.
 In this way, views become easier to read and business logic becomes much more maintainable.
 Even though this may not be a standard design pattern from Django convention, some big companies like [Doordash](https://doordash.engineering/2017/05/15/tips-for-building-high-quality-django-apps-at-scale/) are already using this pattern by implementing it on their own.

 <br>

-## How to use DRF-Service-Layer
+## How to use DRF-Service-Layer in View

 ### Steps